oracle-livelabs/analytics-ai/generative-ai-agent-oda/terraform/terraform.md

     * Setting up IAM will enable policies that allow the configured OCI services to communicate with each other
         * IAM Resources are required to be deployed in your home region

-4. GenAI Backend Configuration
+2. GenAI Backend Configuration

     ![variables genai backend configuration](images/variables_genai_backend.png)

     * Leave these as the default values

-5. Frontend Application
+3. Frontend Application

     ![variables frontend application configuration](images/variables_frontend_application.png)

     * You can turn off the frontend service automation for ODA and VB by selecting Application Type None
     * You can deploy your frontend components in a different region, but this will introduce additional latency

+## Task 3: Detailed configuration for Gen AI Agent

-6. Existing Agent resources
+1. Existing Agent resources

     ![variablest existing agent](images/variables_existing_agent.png)